Mixed-norm Herz-type Besov-Triebel-Lizorkin spaces: Mixed-norm Herz-type Besov and Triebel-Lizorkin spaces

-\begin{remark} This theorem can then be exploited to obtain a variety of results for the spaces $\dot{E}_{\vec{p}}^{\vec{\alpha},\vec{q}}A_{\beta }^{s}$, where arguments can be equivalently transferred to the sequence space, which is often more convenient to handle.
-More precisely, under the same hypothesis of Theorem \ref{phi-tran}, we obtain
+\begin{remark} Theorem \ref{phi-tran} provides a powerful tool for studying the spaces $\dot{E}_{\vec p}^{\vec\alpha,\vec q}A_{\beta}^{s}$.
+Indeed, many problems can be transferred from the function space to the corresponding sequence space, where they are often easier to handle.